 # Hours gas pipeline was not operational is utilized with the purpose of indicating the availability and reliability of the gas supply service.

 Moreover, this KPI is utilized with the purpose of analyzing the possible reasons that led to the unplanned inoperability of gas pipelines.
 Pipelines are designed to operate within certain parameters which include pre-determined pressure and temperature levels.
-Operating outside of these conditions can affect long term operability for gas pipelines.
+Operating outside of these conditions can affect the long-term operability of gas pipelines.

 Gas pipelines must always work at an optimum capacity and in the best possible conditions to ensure unhindered continuity of everyday domestic and industrial activities.
 Therefore, operational quality standards are to be abided by at all costs, since broken or inoperative gas pipelines can pose a considerable threat to the community.